lizethcampos03/llm-security-framework-evaluation/notebooks/README.md

 It reproduces the reported metrics, tables, and figures without making external LLM API calls.

-This is the recommended mode for reviewers who want to verify the reported analysis quickly and without incurring API costs.
+This is the recommended mode for reviewers who want to verify the reported analysis.

-## Full Execution Mode

-Full execution mode reruns the supported experimental workflow using the repository datasets, prompts, configurations, and experiment scripts.

-This mode requires user-provided API credentials and may incur inference costs.

-Because hosted language models may change over time and can produce nondeterministic outputs, newly generated results may differ slightly from the archived paper results.

 ---